 When Not to Automate

-User experience design (UX) is a human driven evaluation of the usability of a product, application, or feature.
+User experience design (UX) is a human-driven evaluation of the usability of a product, application, or feature.
 This means the UX can’t be evaluated by automation very accurately because that would take out the aspect of human observation.
 Using our Screenshot Engine, you can visually verify the UX across different devices and browsers, but we recommend serious Usability Testing be done manually.

 This one is pretty self-explanatory, but if there’s a feature you only plan to test once or twice, there’s no reason to try and automate it.
 Automation is primarily used for regression and repeated tests, and best saved for more stable code bases.
-For example, an ad-hoc test may just be used to check something without the need of extensive documentation and a formal test structure.
+For example, an ad-hoc test may just be used to check something without the need for extensive documentation and a formal test structure.

 Brand new features

 Smoke testing and exploratory testing are better for testing a new feature than writing full end-to-end tests for it.
 Automation is great for reducing testing time, but it doesn’t act as an end-user the way a manual tester is trained to do.
 Automation scripts won’t seek out new bugs; see below.
 Once the UI of that feature is stable, it’s in a better state to be tested across browsers and when small code changes are made.

 Automated tests follow a script, they don’t explore the software to experiment with an application and break features.
 Unfortunately, since users aren’t robotic they won’t always know to use software the way it’s intended.
 By exploratory testing, manual testers can go in and consider more creative possibilities of how a user will handle it and execute negative testing.

 What Test Cases to Automate